-Find out when you need to charge VAT if you supply for food and drink for the purposes of catering or as a takeaway.
+Find out when you need to charge VAT and at what rate if you supply food and drink for the purposes of catering or as a takeaway.

 1. Catering and takeaway food